vedhav/iviewsense_beta/README.md

 ## Installation

 - Please make sure that the prerequisite to the installation is done
-- Copy all the contents of this folder to a place you'd like
+- Copy all the contents of a folder of your choice
 - Run "installer.bat" This should install your program.
 - To open the program double click shinyShortcut.vbs
 - You can create a shortcut to shinyShortcut.vbs anywhere to open this application